tdwg/ac/code/termlist-header.md

 a definition, and some ancillary notes.
 The version shown here has been adopted by Biodiversity Information Standards / TDWG at the general meeting in October 2013.
 This is a normative document and the definition may not be changed without due process.
-A second version of Audubon Core, [Audubon Core Development](Audubon_Core_Development), will reflect the ongoing documentation changes and draft enhancements.

 **Contributors:** Robert A. Morris, Vijay Barve, Mihail Carausu, Vishwas Chavan, José Cuadra, Chris Freeland, Gregor Hagedorn, Patrick Leary,